 Still confusing?
-Let's understand by example.
+Let's understand by an example

-Say that we are building a house, and flooring is one of the WBS (it depends on the team how they define WBS in a plan).
+Say that we are building a house and flooring is one of the WBS (it depends on the team how they define WBS in a plan).
 Now, these different floors are different work packages.
-A team performs a series of activities like soil compaction, waterproofing, concrete blending, rebars, etc., to complete the floor.
+A team has to perform a series of activities like soil compaction, waterproofing, concrete blending, rebars, etc. to complete the floor.

-To understand, activities will complete work packages, and that will ultimately complete the WBS.
+To understand, activities will complete work packages and that will ultimately complete the WBS.
 It's like a bottom-up scenario.